 A Sonoran Desert Jeep Tour at Sunset takes you on an off-road adventure through Tonto National Forest and Pinnacle Peak Park.

 15. Sabino Canyon Recreation Area is a Top Spot for Southern Arizona Residents

 Sabino Lake Loop is just 2,3 miles one way and pretty easy.
 Therefore, it is great for families.
-The path is quite wide, so practicing social distancing will be a piece of cake.
-Blackett’s Ridge Trail is longer (5,7 miles) and more difficult but offers spectacular views of the Canyon.
+Blackett’s Ridge Trail is longer (5.7 miles) and more difficult but offers spectacular views of the canyon.